isa-ulisboa/greends-fads-exercises/fads_ex_05_markdown.md

 There are many online tools to convert CSV files to Markdown and vice-versa.

+## 8. Add this file to a new repository in GitHub

+Add this markdown file to a new repository in GitHub.
+See how with the exercise 4 done before.

+## 9. Submit your update repository thttps://elearning.ulisboa.pt/mod/questionnaire/view.php?id=468940
+> Submit the URL of your forked GitHub repository to Moodle at [Exercise 5 submission](https://elearning.ulisboa.pt/mod/questionnaire/view.php?id=468943).
+Do this only after you push your local repository to the remote GitHub repository.

-## 8. Explore more with a cheat sheet
+## 10. Explore more with a cheat sheet
 To check more options, go online and check a [cheat sheet](https://www.markdownguide.org/cheat-sheet/).

 ## Wrap up